-EXERCISE Review - Sample Audit Workpapers in preparation for the audit.
-262 Section 9: Grant Compliance Requirements 263 Compliance Requirements • The Compliance Supplement is an annual document that is issued by the OMB (available at www.omb.gov). • This document serves to identify compliance requirements that the Federal government expects to be considered as part of an audit required under the Single Audit Act.
-Auditors utilize the Compliance Supplement as the primary tool in determining the Recipient's compliance requirements on programs undergoing single audit. • The compliance supplement is modified each year; the 2019 Compliance supplement is effective after June 30, 2019.
+- The Compliance Supplement is an annual document that is issued by the OMB (available at www.omb.gov). - This document serves to identify compliance requirements that the Federal government expects to be considered as part of an audit required under the Single Audit Act. - Auditors utilize the Compliance Supplement as the primary tool in determining the Recipient's compliance requirements on programs undergoing single audit. - The compliance supplement is modified each year; the 2019 Compliance supplement is effective after June 30, 2019.